edwinst/c64_light_fantastic_reverse_engineering/README.md

 The receiver program for the BBC Micro is very similar to the one for C64 but it looks complete.
 In particular, it does include the subroutine for storing the received bytes.

-However, the protocol for determining when the transmission is over is different in the BBC receiver.
+However, the protocol for determining when the transmission is over is different in the BBC receiver, due to the different format of tokenized BASIC lines on the BBC Micro.

 The BBC protocol seems to work like this:

-- read the first byte (the leading #$0D of the first tokenized line?)
+- read the first byte (the leading #$0D of the first tokenized line)
 - main loop:
     - read a byte (this should be the high byte of a tokenized line number)
     - if the byte has bit 7 set, then quit